ADA-Software-Engineering-Program/Roots-landing-page/README.md

 Roots is an online language learning platform that provides high-quality courses in Igbo language.
 The platform will offer video lessons, interactive exercises and community features to aid learners of all levels improve their language skills.

+We would love for you to try out our website and experience its full potential.
+Feel free to explore the different pages, provide feedback, and share your thoughts with us.
+We are always looking to improve and enhance our website to better serve our users.

+To access our website, click here: [ROOTS](https://roots-landing-page.vercel.app/).

+# Table of Contents
 - [Roots (Landing page)](#roots-landing-page)
 - [Features of Roots](#features-of-roots)
   * [Online courses ](#online-courses)